cward-dev/dev10-program-classwork/week-04/assessment/sustainable-foraging/README.md

     * If a user enters an id for an item that is not listed, they are not given another chance to enter a valid value
   * Solution
     * added a `while (true)` loop to allow inputs until a valid one is entered
+- [x] `ItemRepositoryDouble::add` does not add new Item objects to the global `items`, only the local `all`
+  * Issue
+    * Testing `shouldNotAddDuplicateName` in `ItemServiceTest` fails because items are only added to a local ArrayList in the `add` method
+  * Solution
+    * Changed code in `ItemRepositoryDouble::add` to add the new item to the global `ArrayList<Item> items`
+- [x] `ItemService::add` does not validate that `item.getCategory` is not null
+  * Issue
+    * A null category can be passed to the repository
+  * Solution
+    * Added a validation if statement to ensure that Category is not null.
+If null, an error message is added to result.
+    * Added test `ItemServiceTest::shouldNotSaveNullCategory` to confirm behavior is correct

 ### Research
 - [ ] TBD